 This section is non-normative.

-The short term access grant token shall have the following claims in header and payload, where all but the vehicle identity (vin) claim are mandatory.
+The short-term access grant token SHALL include the following claims in both the header and the payload.
+All claims are mandatory, except for the vehicle identity (vin) claim, which is optional.

 {